KI-PMF: Knowledge Integrated Plausible Motion Forecasting: Experiments

 \subsection{Dataset}

-We use the Argoverse-1 motion forecasting dataset \cite{chang_argoverse_2019} which comprises 205942 scenes for training, 39472 for validation.
-Every scene consists of a target actor whose past motion is fully observable throughout the scene.
-A scene also encompasses other actors, whose motions can be partially or fully observed.
-For $a_{other}$ which have missing observations, we apply zero padding to fully match the shape of the target actor.
-The training and validation epochs are run with the aim of predicting the target actor's future reachable state given the past observations of itself along with other actors in the scene.
-The observation horizon is $2s$ and the prediction horizon is $3s$, both of them sampled at $10Hz$.
+We utilize the Argoverse-1 motion forecasting dataset, as detailed by Chang et al. \cite{chang_argoverse_2019}.
+This dataset encompasses 205,942 scenes for training purposes and an additional 39,472 scenes for validation.
+Each scene is characterized by a target actor, whose past motion is consistently observable throughout the scene.
+Furthermore, each scene includes additional actors, whose motions may be either partially or fully observable.
+For other actors denoted as $a_{other}$, where observations are incomplete, we employ zero padding to ensure their shape aligns with that of the target actor.
+The primary objective of our network is to forecast the future trajectory of the target actor, based on past observations of both the target actor and other actors within the scene.
+The observation horizon is set at $2s$, while the prediction horizon is $3s$, with both horizons sampled at $10Hz$.